Campus Operations and Inclement Weather Alerts

 UNIVERSITY STATUS

 • Our campus buildings are sturdy structures.
-Should high winds come our way, follow the staff’s instructions and move to the center of hallways, well away from any glass.
-If you are on the third floor, move to a lower floor.
+Should high winds occur, follow your training and move to the center of hallways, well away from any glass.
+If you are on upper floors, move to the lowest floor.

-• If we have significant rainfall, trees could fall because of the ground being soaked and from high winds.
+• If we have significant rainfall, trees could fall because of the ground being soaked, as well as from high winds.
 Stay indoors for protection— flying debris, falling limbs, trees or downed power lines create significant risk.

-• If we have a power loss, we will work with Dominion Energy and the City of Rocky Mount to restore power as soon as possible.
-CANDLES ARE PROHIBITED IN ALL CAMPUS BUILDINGS.
-Flashlights, battery-powered lanterns, or electronic devices may be used instead.
+• If we lose power loss, we will be working with Dominion Energy and the City of Rocky Mount to restore power as soon as possible.
+CANDLES ARE PROHIBITED IN ANY CAMPUS BUILDING.
+Flashlights, battery-powered lanterns or electronic devices may be used instead.
 If the power goes out, emergency lights at exits and stairwells will operate due to our emergency generator in all main buildings and residence halls.
-Emergency lighting is on battery backup at the Quad (Boddie, Jin, Bradley & Taylor Halls).
-Therefore, lighting in these buildings will stay on for a short period of time (approximately 90 minutes) but eventually will go out as well.
-In these cases, we will have battery lanterns to place in halls and stairwells.

-• If you must go out in a vehicle, NEVER drive through a flooded road – Turn Around- Don’t Drown®.
-Freshwater drowning is the highest killer of all hurricane deaths, followed by electrocutions from stepping on downed power lines.
+• If you must go out in a vehicle, NEVER drive through a flooded road, Turn Around- Don’t Drown®.

 FURTHER ANNOUNCEMENTS

-North Carolina Wesleyan University’s emergency response team, led by Director of Safety Wayne Sears, is continuing to closely monitor and assess the impact Tropical Storm Idalia may have on the University.
-Weather updates and/or changes to this current plan will be communicated through Blackboard alerts, email, and social media.
-Recorded updates can also be obtained by calling 252.985.5463.
+North Carolina Wesleyan University’s emergency response team, led by Director of Campus Safety, Wayne Sears, is continuing to closely monitor and assess the impact of this storm system.
+Weather updates and/or changes to this current plan will be communicated through Bishop alerts, email, social media, and ncwu.edu

 Note: The safety of the NC Wesleyan University community is our highest priority.